How to find your lost super

 Avoid extra insurance costs: only one set of premiums if you have insurance with multiple funds.

-What to check before you combine your super accounts?
-Weigh up the benefits and features of each of your super funds and make sure you understand any benefits that you have will be lost before you roll over any monies.
+If you are considering combining your super accounts, weigh up the benefits and features of each of super fund and make sure you understand any benefits that you have which may be lost before you roll over any monies.

 How to prevent any lost super in the future